-MPI's Stylus Pro application is used by investment research analysts to prepare for portfolio manager interviews and assists in manager searches for subadvisors or acquisitions.
 Now, MPI has improved on RBSA to meet the unique needs of the hedge fund market.
-Using the knowledge base from developing traditional RBSA technology, MPI focused on applying an improved methodology to the intricacies and "behind-the scenes" processes of the hedge fund market.
+Using the knowledge base from developing traditional RBSA technology and its experience analyzing alternative investments, MPI focused on applying an improved methodology to address the intricacies and "behind-the scenes" processes of the hedge fund market.